derrickdebosejr/UCSC/README.md

 # UCSC
-This is various undergraduate assignments from various classes I have taken.
+This is my undergraduate Computer Science work from various classes I have taken at University of California, Santa Cruz.